Clark-Minor/shark-attack/README.md

 # Shark Attack

-A one-player game featuring an octopus in an octo-shark tank of moving water.
+A one-player game featuring an octopus and several sharks in a tank of moving water.
 The goal is to protect the octopus from 8 predatory sharks by moving around and inking them.
+You win the game after all of the sharks have been successfully inked.
+You lose if you get hit (eaten) by a shark.
+The sharks all swim at different speeds, so you better move quick!!!

 ## Directions

+Go to https://clark-minor.github.io/shark-attack/ to play.

 Keyboard input:
 Press 's' to move the octopus foward,
 'w' to move backward,
 'a' to move left, and
 'd' to move right.
-Press ' ' to ink.
+Press the spacebar to ink.

 ## Member Contributions